 Will I feel sleepy afterwards?

 The final part of a session usually includes a process for integrating and gently returning to waking consciousness, feeling focused and alert.
 People generally find it pretty easy to reorient to their waking state after their sessions, and many feel clearer, calmer and more energized.

 Can I take home an audio file to listen to later?

 Yes!
 This is an excellent way to maximize your sessions.
 Please let me know if you'd like a recording at the beginning of your session.
-I also offer clients access to a library of my guided imagery, that they can download for their exclusive and use going forward.
+I also offer clients access to a library of my guided imagery, that they can download for their exclusive use going forward.